alasca-association/tarook/docs/src/usage/cluster-configuration.md

 Automated etcd backups can be configured in this section.
 When enabled it periodically creates snapshots of etcd database and store it in a object storage using s3.
 It uses the helm chart [etcdbackup](https://gitlab.com/yaook/operator/-/tree/devel/yaook/helm_builder/Charts/etcd-backup) present in yaook operator helm chart repository.
 The object storage retains data for 30 days then deletes it.

 The usage of it is disabled by default but can be enabled (and configured) in the following section.
-The s3 config yaml file name **Must** be set when etcd backups are enabled.
-The file should be kept under `config/` dir and should be protected.
+The credentials are stored in Vault.
+By default, they are searched for in the cluster's kv storage (at `yaook/$clustername/kv`) under `etcdbackup`.
+They must be in the form of a JSON object/dict with the keys `access_key` and `secret_key`.

 > ***Note:*** To enable etcd-backup, `k8s-service-layer.etcd-backup.enabled` needs to be set to `true`.
 <details>